-Currently, OCTA is funding an additional 34 signal synchronization projects that are in various stages of implementation.
-The committed funding from OCTA is primarily from the competitive signal program, and the grant allocation of these projects is over \$57.1 million.
-Once completed, these funded projects will synchronize an additional 1,247 signals and 316 miles of roadway, as summarized in Attachment C.
+OCTA is currently funding an additional 31 signal synchronization projects that are in various stages of implementation.
+The committed funding from OCTA is primarily from the competitive signal program and the grant allocation of these projects is approximately \$55.7 million.
+Once completed, these funded projects will synchronize an additional 1,213 signals and 316 miles of roadway.

 It is good practice to periodically resynchronize traffic signals to make sure they consider changes in traffic.
-The signal program allows for streets and highways from completed projects to compete again for funding during the annual call process.
+The signal program encourages previously completed streets and highways projects to compete again for funding during the annual call.
 Previous investments made as part of earlier projects are incorporated into the revisited projects.
-An example of this would be the Pacific Park Drive/Oso Parkway corridor.
-The signals along this corridor were synchronized in 2009 and updated in 2014.
+An example of this would be the Alicia Parkway and Westminster Avenue/17th Street corridors.
+The signals along Alicia Parkway were synchronized in 2010 and the signals along Westminster Avenue/17th Street in 2011.
+Both of these corridors were updated in 2019.
 The result is a program that can regularly coordinate intersections as the basis for synchronized operation across Orange County.